missionpinball/mpf-docs/docs/code/introduction/machine_code.md

     pass
 ```

 Note that MPF contains a CustomCode base class which is very simple.
-You can see the source of it on GitHub [here](https://github.com/missionpinball/mpf/blob/dev/mpf/core/custom_code.py).
+You can see the [CustomCode source](https://github.com/missionpinball/mpf/blob/dev/mpf/core/custom_code.py) on GitHub.
 We called our class Claw in this case.

-Pretty much all this does is give you a reference to the main MPF machine controller at self.machine, as well as setup a delay manager you can use and set the name of your class.
-There’s also an on_load() method which is called when the class is loaded which you can use in your own code.
+Pretty much all this does is give you a reference to the main MPF machine controller at `self.machine`, as well as setup a delay manager you can use and set the name of your class.
+There’s also an `on_load()` method which is called when the class is loaded which you can use in your own code.

 ## Add the class to your machine config